 The slice sampler is motivated by the fact that sampling from $f_{\Delta}(\mathbf{Z})$ is equivalent to sampling uniformly from the region under the density function.
 The `simple' slice sampler constructs a Markov chain that converges to this uniform distribution by alternating between two steps: 1) sample $y$ uniformly from $[0,f_{\Delta}(\mathbf{Z}_{k})]$ given some predetermined $\mathbf{Z}_{k}$; and 2) sample $\mathbf{Z}_{k+1}$ uniformly from the `slice' $\mathcal{S}(y) = \{\mathbf{Z}: f_{\Delta}(\mathbf{Z}) > y\}$.\footnote{It is only necessary to evaluate $f_{\Delta}(\mathbf{Z})$ up to a constant of proportionality.} Iterating over these steps generates dependent draws from the target density.

-\citet{Mira_Tierney_2002} prove that if the target density is bounded and has support with finite Lebesgue measure, the simple slice sampler is uniformly ergodic.
-Moreover, as noted by \citet{Roberts_Rosenthal_1999}, the simple slice sampler is almost always geometrically ergodic, which is a property shared by very few other MCMC algorithms.
-These properties have led to slice sampling becoming a widely used method for sampling from non-standard distributions in low dimensions.
-In the multivariate setting, sampling uniformly from $\mathcal{S}(y)$ is generally infeasible, making the second step of the simple slice sampler impractical.
-To address this, the second step is typically modified by constructing a Markov chain on $\mathcal{S}(y)$ that preserves the uniform distribution over the slice as its invariant distribution.
+Theoretical results for the simple slice sampler provide motivation for using slice-based methods in this setting.
+For example, \citet{Mira_Tierney_2002} prove that, if the target density is bounded and has support with finite Lebesgue measure, the simple slice sampler is uniformly ergodic.
+Moreover, as noted by \citet{Roberts_Rosenthal_1999}, the simple slice sampler is almost always geometrically ergodic.
+These results are useful because they highlight the robustness of slice sampling relative to many random-walk methods, particularly for non-standard target densities.
+However, the simple slice sampler requires drawing exactly from the full slice $\mathcal{S}(y)$, which is infeasible in the multivariate setting considered here.
+Our implementation therefore follows the multivariate shrinking-hyperrectangle procedure described by \citet{Neal_2003}, with a contaminated choice of hyperrectangle width to encourage both local exploration and occasional larger moves.

-In the multivariate setting, the slice sampler can be implemented by updating each variable sequentially or all variables simultaneously.
-We build on MATLAB's implementation of the slice sampler, which updates all variables simultaneously.
-Sampling directly from the uniform distribution over the slice is infeasible in the current setting; however, as discussed above, any update that leaves this uniform distribution invariant yields a Markov chain that converges to the target distribution.
-MATLAB's implementation satisfies this condition using an approach described in \citet{Neal_2003}.